-Name: Date: both sides of the conversation.
-Think a the main event in your topic.
-Without will miss the why component of your ur project.
-Think about the theme and about what was going on in the lives of understanding and addressing differer project. those involved in your topic below.
-Al f people that led to or necessitated nt perspectives in your project, you Perspective 1 Individual or Group Lewis Hine and the National Child Labor Committee Key Ideas: Wanted to document the poor working conditions and treatment of minors in factories to the public hare and publish photos for the public Perspective 2 Individual or Group American Public Key Ideas: Many middle and upper class citizen were unaware of the conditions of child laborers Perspective 3 Individual or Group Factory Foremen and Owners Key Ideas: Hired minors to work in their factories Reasons: Expose the public to the plight of child laborers Create momentum for passing legislation in order to end child labor Reasons: Struggling economic classes needed to work in order to survive while the privileged were ignorant to what the work was like Reasons: Foremen didn't need to pay minors as much as they would have to pay adult employees
+Perspective 1 Individual or Group Lewis Hine and the National Child Labor Committee Perspective 2 Individual or Group American Public Perspective 3 Individual or Group Factory Foremen and Owners Key Ideas: Wanted to document the poor working conditions and treatment of minors in factories to the public Key Ideas: Many middle and upper class cit- izen were unaware of the condi- tions of child laborers Key Ideas: hare and publish photos for the public Reasons: Reasons: Reasons: Expose the public to the plight of child laborers Create momentum for passing leg- islation in order to end child labor Struggling economic classes needed to work in order to sur- vive while the privileged were ignorant to what the work was like Foremen didn't need to pay mi- nors as much as they would have to pay adult employees

-Name: Date:
+TEST YOUR THESIS W O R K S H E E T

-inion.
-Since it is an opinion, someone could argue against your our argument.
-Consider what an opposing opinion to your to strengthen your thesis.
+The thesis statement gives your informed opinion.
+Since it is an opinion, someone could argue against your thesis.
+It is possible for there to be holes in your argument.
+Consider what an opposing opinion to your argument might be and how you can use that to strengthen your thesis.

-My Argument Opposing Argument

-Evidence Supporting my Argument Evidence Supporting the Opposing Argument
+My Argument Opposing Argument Evidence Supporting my Argument Evidence Supporting the Opposing Argument

 Which argument is strongest?
-Why? '
+Why?

 Should I modify my argument?
 How?